 How is heartworm disease prevented?

 Dogs and cats should be started on heartworm prevention medication as young as possible.
 Dogs that are under 6 months of age do not require a test before starting preventative medication.
-As long as they weigh atl least two pounds, most puppies and kittens can receive heartworm preventives as early as their first check-up.
+As long as they weigh at least two pounds, most puppies and kittens can receive heartworm preventives as early as their first check-up.
 Every US state has reported heartworm infections, so every dog and cat in the US is at risk of coming into contact with the disease.
 There are three types of preventive options, but a veterinarian must prescribe them all.
-Heartworm prevention as a:

 1. Monthly heartworm prevention pill